BPHO-Salk/ADD-CD/README.md

 \* All of these packages come deployed with Anaconda, except for Pillow which can be installed by opening the Anaconda Prompt and installing it using the following line of code: `pip install Pillow`

-### Autodidactic testing
+### Testing

-Download the GitHub repository to your harddrive.
+To see the program in action, download the GitHub repository to your harddrive.
 Copy images from `theoreticalTest` to `images`.

 Open `ADD-CD.py` in Spyder (or your favorite IDE).
 Read comments and code and run the script.
 Output will be displayed in the bottom-right panel and data stored in an Excel file under `output/excel`.